Passive Solar Energy

 Passive Solar Energy is the use of solar energy by passive means to reduce the heating demand of a building.
 A “passive” solar house provides solar cooling and heating to keep the home comfortable without the use of any mechanical equipment such as pumps or fans.

-Passive solar energy relies purely on the design, positioning and style of construction of the home (or other building) allowing it to respond to the environment with nature doing most of the work.
+Passive solar energy relies purely on the design, positioning and style of construction of a particular home (or other building), thus allowing it to respond to its surrounding environment with nature doing most of the work.
+That also includes rainwater harvesting of the downspouts and gutters for garden watering or home use.

 Then passive solar energy systems are primarily concerned with the design of buildings.
 Passive solar design focuses on the placement of the home or building and on windows, ventilation, and insulation to cut down on the need for electricity by using the sun.